threeme3/usdx/README.md

 ## Installation:
 To make the SDR+SSB modification, you need to remove 9 and change 8 components, install 10 wires, upload firmware and connect a microphone.
-In addition on a newly to be build QCX, 37 components can be left out.
+On a newly to be build QCX, 46 components can be left out.

-**Note: Click here if you would like to apply the [original modification] without SDR.
-This firmware supports the original modification, optionally a DSP audio processing feature can be enabled by disconnecting R59 and hooking up a speaker on pin15/U2 (via 10uF capacitor), similar as shown above.**
+**Note: Click here for the [original QCX-SSB modification].
+The orginal mod is supported by the latest firmware and optionally a DSP audio processing feature can be enabled by disconnecting R59 and hooking up a speaker on pin15/U2 (via 10uF capacitor, similar as shown above).**

 Change the following component values (and type of component in some cases), and wire the following component pins on the backside PCB (some pins must be disconnected from the pad):

 1. To implement the SDR receiver: R11,12,17,24,27,29,59,IC10 (remove); IC7-9,R13,R18-20,R25,R28-40,R60,C9,C11,C13-24,C52-53,D5,Q7 (omit on new builds); C10 (.1uF); R16,23 (120k); wire IC10(pin7) to IC6(pin7); wire R27(pin2) to IC6(pin1); wire IC2(pin15) to IC10(pin1); disconnect R50-5V and R52-5V and both wire to R57-DVM(pin3); disconnect R21-IC6(pin7) and R22-IC6(pin7) and both wire to R7-IC5(pin1).
 2. To implement the SSB transmitter: D4,R21,R56 (10k); R58 (.22uF); C32 (10uF); C31 (remove); wire IC2-pin21 to R57-DVM(pin3); wire IC2(pin20) to DVM(pin2); wire IC2(pin18) to junction D4-C42-R58;
-3. To implement multiband support: C1,C5,C8,T1,R64 (remove); at T1 landing pattern (see [QCX Assembly instruction] chapter 3.56, p.53) install R (1K) over 6-8; R (1K) over 3-4; C (10nF) over 4-8; C30 (30pF); L4 (1uH/16t); replace C25-28,L1-L3 with different LPFs as you wish.
+3. To implement multiband support: C1,C5,C8,T1,R64 (remove); at T1 landing pattern (see [QCX Assembly instruction] page 53) install R (1K) over 6-8; R (1K) over 3-4; C (10nF) over 4-8; C30 (30pF); L4 (1uH/16t); replace C25-28,L1-L3 with different LPFs as you wish.
 4. Upload the hex firmware-file to existing or new ATMEGA328/328P chip (click on top green download button for zip).
 The [standard QCX firmware upload procedure] can be followed (for details <sup>[note 1](#note1)</sup>).
+You can safely switch between this/original QCX firmware without any issues.
 5. Connect an electret microphone pins (+) to tip and (-) to sleeve of paddle-jack; PTT-switch pins to ring and sleeve (see [X1M-mic]).